 - An in/out parameter combines the features of both input and output.
 An in/out parameter is bindable from both inside the definition of a view, and from the outside.
 This can be useful when making a view that acts as a decorator around an input, for example.
 Suppose you had a view that contained a Text Field component and an Image component, and the image displayed whether or not the text in the Text Field meets some criteria.
 You would use an in/out parameter to mirror the text across the view boundary.

-In Perspective containers serve an additional purpose - they indicate what layout strategy should be used to control the size and shape of any housed components.
+In Perspective containers enable you to have a layout strategy to control the size and shape of any housed components.
 The layout strategy defines how the container displays each of its child components in the view.
 There are a variety of container types that support different layout strategies.

 Using Column Containers